Hong Kong police detain seven pro-democracy lawmakers | DW | 09.11.2019

 One lawmaker defiant

-The politicians claim the action against them is an excuse to postone or cancel November 24 district elections, and one of them refused to turn himself in.
+The politicians claim the action against them is an excuse to postpone or cancel November 24 district elections, and one of them refused to turn himself in.

 "If you are accusing me of violating laws in the Legislative Council, come here and arrest me.
 I will be right here waiting," Lam Cheuk-ting told reporters at a joint press conference.

-A 22-year-old student fell off a parking garage during a police operation to clear the area on Monday.
+The 22-year-old student, identified as Chow Tsz-Lok, fell off a parking garage during a police operation to clear the area on Monday.

 His death sparked protests on Friday, with renewed accusations against police brutality.
 Authorities have repeatedly denied allegations of wrongdoing in relation to his death.